Colts owner to pay for funeral of NFL player killed in crash

 Orrego-Savala was taken to the Marion County Jail, accused of driving without a license and on suspicion of intoxicated driving.

-He was briefly in court on Tuesday for an "advisement of rights" appearance ahead of his initial hearing, which will be held on Wednesday in Marion County Circuit Court.
+He was briefly in court on Tuesday for an "advisement of rights" appearance ahead of his initial hearing, which will be held on Wednesday in Marion County Circuit Court.z

-When Ortega-Savala appeared before the judge he was assisted by an interpreter.
+When Orrego-Savala appeared before the judge he was assisted by an interpreter.
 He questioned why he was in court, as he claimed he wasn't driving the car in the fatal crash that killed the two men, according to the court clerk.

 Orrego-Savala does not currently have an attorney, but one will be appointed before Wednesday morning's initial hearing.